 Some tracks are still heartfelt, and the introduction of violins, drums and organs give Matamoros and Royal Cream more substance and a refreshingly sinister sound.
 Throughout the record there are references to blood, stitching, cutting and other gore suggesting that this record was painful to make, however these tracks are the most authentic.

 The end of the album picks up with more mellow tracks like I Am Fire and These Sticks, which build throughout and hit the highs that The Afghan Whigs can.
 There’s a beautiful rawness to these songs that reflects the no-fuss approach they’ve adopted for their comeback.

 These guys haven’t been around since the 90s and the influence is still there.
 In today’s synth pop culture where a duet with David Guetta guarantees you a top ten hit, how will they fare?
 We’ll have to wait and see.

-Do to the Beast was released on 14th April 2014, for further information or to order the album visit here.
+Do to the Beast was released on 14th April 2014.
+For further information or to order the album visit The Afghan Whigs’ website here.